An introduction to the IPA

 IPA courses are regarded as the preeminent qualifications globally and Comms Council believes this will be one of the most significant professional development offers available to the communications industry in New Zealand.
 The new alliance will give the local industry access to international professional development learning that has not previously been available in NZ.

-Courses being offered
+Courses usually offered

 The Comms Council looks forward to offering further courses over time – please check here regularly for new course announcements.